Meet the Associates

 He originally entered the not-for-profit field as a community organizer.
 With his background in business administration and his strong sense of social commitment, he successfully moved into the position of executive director of a number of not-for-profit organizations.

-Realizing that as an independent consultant he could have a greater effect in the field, he founded, and became a partner in, the Hawaii based firm of The Shain Group, Inc., with offices located in Honolulu and Washington State.
+Realizing that as an independent consultant he could have a greater effect in the field, he founded the Hawaii based firm of The Shain Group, Inc., with offices located in Honolulu and Washington State.
 The firm represents a diverse group of clients, whose financial capacities range from $100,000 to $100,000,000, and includes national organizations in public advocacy, culture and the arts, education, religion, environment and conservation, economic development and human services.

 Mr. Shain specializes in applying business and marketing practices to all areas of fundraising.
 Over the years he has developed a unique style and tools for maximizing full resource development through a process of integrating all fundraising components of an organization into a program that has become known as Total Financial Resource Development.